materialsmodellinggroup/PhaseFieldSolverDynamic/README.md

 ## userGuide

-It contains the Rmarkdown files for creating the HTML (userGuide.html) and PDF (userGuide.pdf) documentations of the OpenFOAM cases.
+It contains the R Markdown files for creating the HTML (userGuide.html) and PDF (userGuide.pdf) documentations of the OpenFOAM cases.

 ## freeGrowth